 We already own multiple devices; we have iPhones, work and personal laptops, tablets, and even smart TVs.
-We might even have smart watches, if we are geeky enough.
+We might even have smartwatches if we are geeky enough.

 Luckily, we can leverage Facebook and Google’s technology to remarket to all of our audience on different devices.

 One great tool for that is SilverPush.
-When a cookie is placed onto your computer by an ad using SilverPush, an “audio beacon” is also emitted that can be detected by mobile devices in the vicinity that are also running SilverPush software.
+When a cookie is placed onto your computer by an ad using SilverPush, an “audio beacon” is also emitted that can be detected by mobile devices in the vicinity that is also running SilverPush software.

 They are therefore able to recognise that the same person owns these two devices.
 In an interview with TechCrunch, the CEO of SilverPush, Hitesh Chawla, explained that the biggest obstacle for this technology was distance.

-When they overcame it, they were able to achieve a more accurate understanding of their customers’ cross-device behaviour and to offer valuable data to marketing and tech companies, which are extremely keen of identifying and tracking their customers across multiple devices.
+When they overcame it, they were able to achieve a more accurate understanding of their customers’ cross-device behavior and to offer valuable data to marketing and tech companies, which are extremely keen of identifying and tracking their customers across multiple devices.

 In this way, they can tailor their advertising campaigns to their target audiences more effectively.